davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.ls2/index.md

 Starter code for this assignment is provided on the github repo.
 You are not required to submit your code to me on Github, but it's strongly recommended that you do.

+#### Starter Code

+Starter code for this assignment is provided on the github repo.
+You are not required to submit your code to me on Github, but it's strongly recommended that you do.

+- Login to github, and go here: [https://github.com/davidtchiu/os-ls2](https://github.com/davidtchiu/os-ls2).

+- Click on the green **Use this template** button and select the **Create new repository** option.
+In the next page, give your repository some random name (the "suggestion" they give is fine.)

+- This will create your own copy of the repository with the starter code I provided!
+Copy the URL of your repo from the browser window.

-- **This step is imperative:** Login to github, and go here: [https://github.com/davidtchiu/cs475-hwk3-ls2](https://github.com/davidtchiu/cs475-hwk3-ls2).
-Choose to _*fork*_ this repository over to your github account to obtain your own copy.
-Copy the Github URL to _your_ newly forked project.
-Then follow the rest of the instructions below.
-From your VS Code remote development environment, open a terminal, and _*clone*_ your forked Github repo down to your local working directory using:
+- Now from VS Code, open a terminal, and _*clone*_ your new Github repo down to your local working directory using:

   ```
   git clone <your-github-url-for-this-project>
   ```

-- This should download the starter code in a directory called `cs475-hwk3-ls2`.
+- This should download the starter code in a directory named after your Github repository.
 After you've done this, you can work freely from VS Code or any other editor.
-You should see these files inside your new homework directory:

 ###### Working Solution

 I have included a working solution of my program along with the starter code.
 The binary executable file is called `ls2Sol`.

 ###### Detailed Instructions